Spectrum-Staking/celestia-saltstack/README.md

 - **Celestia-Appd**: Installs and configures the blockchain application node.
 - **Celestia-Bridge**: Installs and configures the bridge node.

+[!IMPORTANT]
+These states do not modify iptables or UFW rules for security reasons.
+Please use your own implementation for this.

 ## Celestia-Appd Deployment Details

 The `celestia-appd` installation process includes these steps: